 Expert Attention to Health & Beauty

 Ensuring a healthy whole body and mind connection to nature is important to us.
 In fact, much of our passion for South Tyrol is due to all it offers in that respect.
-So when we learned of Preidlhof’s health evaluation offering using a holistic approach we were curious.
+So when we learned of Preidlhof’s holistic health evaluation offering we were curious.

 The next morning we returned to the Med-Spa & Beauty Center.
 We met with resident health expert, Dr. Alexander Angerer, for a Heart Rate Variability (HRV) session.
 Using the latest in holistic diagnosis technology and software, he attached a measurement device to each wrist and instructed us to lie down on an examination bed and relax.
 And within five or so minutes we were reviewing results on a computer screen.
 He walked through conceptualizations of the findings, which measured our heart rate variability, nervous system health, energy efficiency and more.